gauravpatil123/Image-Classifier-Models-using-TensorFlow/README.md

     - DatasetDirectoryPreprocessing : Directories and processing of datasets
     - PlotCode : Plotting metrics from the trained model
   - **Executables**
-    - TrainBinaryCNN : Training the BinaryCNN model using data generators from BinaryImageGenerators on the cats_and_dogs dataset
+    - TrainBinaryCNN : Training the BinaryCNN model using data generators from BinaryImageGenerator on the cats_and_dogs dataset
   - **Results**
     - Accuracy on Training and Validation set of the Binary Classifier
     - <img src="Binary-Classifier/Images/train_v_validation_accuracy.png" width=1000>